Strengthening SA’s tobacco control legislation

 How can your input influence the decision?

 Closing Date: 5pm Friday 3 May 2019

 This online engagement was hosted on YourSAy from 1 April 2019 to 3 May 2019.
-Find out more about the consultation process.
 Below is a record of this enegagement.

 Tobacco smoking is still one of the leading preventable causes of illness and death in Australia.
 The most recent data estimates that there are approximately 1,350 tobacco-attributable deaths each year in South Australia.
 Two thirds (66.4%) of the South Australian population are exposed to second-hand tobacco smoke (also known as passive smoking) at least once in a two-week period.

 Over the past decade, daily smoking prevalence in South Australia has declined from 17.4% in 2008 to 14.3% in 2017 among people 15 years and older.

 Despite this progress, evidence shows that driving further reductions in smoking prevalence requires a continuous effort and the effectiveness of tobacco control legislation needs to be maintained.
 SA Health commissioned an independent review of South Australian tobacco control legislation (the Tobacco Products Regulation Act 1997 (the Act)) and associated Regulations.
 The review by public health law expert Dr Chris Reynolds culminated in the Report of the Administrative Review of the Tobacco Products Regulation Act 1997.